 You can get lots of real life ideas for canned food storage here.

 Earlier in the article I explained how there is no magical date with a can of food where you can say with certainty it is not safe to eat, and that is true.
 However, there are tell tale signs of spoilage or breakage in canned goods which are clear warning signs for you to NOT eat that can of food.

 If one of your cans is leaking, rusty, or significantly dented you should not eat the food within it.
 Similarly, if the can is bulging or swolln this is also a tell-tale sign of spoilage and unsafe food.
 What that bulging represents is gas build up with the can which results from bacterial activity.

 Similarly, small dents in cans are not a big deal, but large dents, especially dents on the seam or rim should be avoided.
 The reason is that canned food is sealed to keep bacterial growth to a minimum, but dents to the seam or rim are very likely to break that seal, meaning the food inside may be beginning to harbor more bacterial growth, which is what causes spoilage and can make you sick.

 So no matter what the date is on any can if you see any of these problems with cans in your pantry or cupboard you need to declutter these cans immediately, and do so by throwing those directly into the trash or recycling.

-Top photo courtesy of a reader, Lara, and third photo courtesy of another reader, Sherry
+Top photo courtesy of a reader, Lara, second photo collage courtesy of readers Ellen and Paula, and third photo courtesy of yet another reader, Sherry

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.